Health and safety protections

 You can refuse to do work if you believe it would expose you (or anyone else) to a serious risk.
 The risk has to come from an “immediate or imminent” exposure to a hazard.

 You then have to raise the problem with your employer as soon as you can.
+You could do this with your company’s health and safety representative.
 If the problem isn’t resolved you can continue to refuse to do the work, so long as you have reasonable grounds for believing there’s a serious risk.

 Note: You’ll have reasonable grounds for continuing to refuse to do the work if you’ve been told by your workplace’s health and safety representative that it would expose you or someone else to a serious risk.